Freedom suit: Manumission

 Petitioners for freedom often claimed that a promised manumission had not been fully executed.
-Charlotte Dupuy, a domestic slave of Henry Clay, in 1829 filed a freedom suit for her and her two children while they were living with Clay in Washington, DC, during his service as Secretary of State.
+Charlotte Dupuy, a domestic slave of Henry Clay, in 1829 filed a freedom suit for her and her two children while they were living with Clay in Washington, D.C., during his service as Secretary of State.
 Dupuy claimed that her previous master had promised to free her.
 The court required Clay to leave Dupuy in the capital until the case was settled, although he had completed his service and was returning to Kentucky.
 Dupuy was assigned to work for Clay's successor, Martin Van Buren, who paid her wages like a free laborer.
 The court ultimately ruled against Dupuy and she was returned to Clay in Kentucky.
 He finally freed her and her daughter ten years later, and her grown son later still.

 Beginning in the 1790s after the Revolution, slaveholders manumitted an unprecedented number of African Americans in Maryland and Virginia.
 Historians have explained the numerous manumissions in three ways: as a consequence of Revolutionary ideals, religious fervor, and depressed crop prices in the Upper South decreasing the need for labor.
 In addition, changes in types of crops, from tobacco to mixed crops, had decreased the need for labor.

 But historians of Maryland have examined wills and deeds of manumission and found that only a small percentage (under 5%) mention revolutionary ideals as a motivation.
 Masters sometimes freed slaves for "loyal service".
 Religious motivations were also seldom noted.
 Instead, in some cases slaveholders used manumission as a tool to maintain a varied labor force, retaining and controlling labor under a system related to indenture.
 With as much as two-thirds of manumissions in Maryland structured as "term slavery", African Americans contested many of these arrangements, some of them in the courts.
 For an example of a freedom suit with a dispute over "term slavery", see Lizette Lee et al. v.
 Augustus Preuss and related cases, Circuit Court of the District of Columbia.